SensorsINI/RENETA/README.md

 # Project Structure
 ```
 .
+└── DeltaRNN_IL             # Pytorch codes for training experiments, based on this repo https://github.com/gaochangw/DeltaRNN
+    ├── project.py              # A class defining all major training functions and stores hyperparameters
+    └── main.py                 # Main
+└── DTv1_perf_estm          # Pytorch codes for generating data for the performance estimation in the testbench
+    └── gen_rnd_data_rnn.py     # Generate random input of specified sparsity for the testbench
 └── HDL                     # HDL codes for RENETA accelerator
     ├── dtv1.sv                 # Top module, DTV1 is the internal code of RENETA
     ├── dtv1_bram_sdp.sv        # Simple Dual-Port (1R1W) BRAM